Thanks to the Learning Tree, NWQOL, Chef Oya's the Trap, Flanner House, CICF and LISC for their support, sponsorship and partnership!

 When we, Earl and Ro, were catering toddlers wobbling around the world of independent food service, we quickly realized not only how important it was to have an audience taste our food, but rather how IMPERATIVE it was to our success.
 After completely and utterly flubbing our first big catering event, we rebounded by hosting our own 'Launch Night' where we shed around $700 out of pocket to turn our house at the time into a fine dining establishment and invited 40 or so of our closest friends over to eat our food.
 It was an invaluable and necessary investment into ourselves.
 That particular night went really well, with our friends posting pictures on various social media platforms and tagging us.
 It was exactly what we needed to get our feet off of the ground.

-Lastly, we chose to host the Open Bite in a neighborhood that has a bad reputation.
+Lastly, we chose to host Open Bite Night in a neighborhood, our neighborhood, that has a bad reputation.
 The fact that the face of the MLK/Clifton/Rader neighborhood has been changing and evolving for several years now seems to be overlooked by the media and people from different parts of town.
-There are many grassroots initiatives that have been planted and growing in that area, ours included.
-Recently we started partnering with the Learning Tree which specializes in asset-based community development.
+There are many grassroots initiatives that have been planted and growing in this area, ours included.
+In the summer of 2016 we started partnering with the Learning Tree which specializes in asset-based community development.
 Since they have a similar perspective on community as we, it has proven to be a fruitful relationship.
-Both RoE Creations and the Learning Tree have helped to create an artistic, valued and peaceful environment in this sect of the 46208 area.
+Both GRoE, Inc. and the Learning Tree have helped to create an artistic, valued and peaceful environment in this sect of the 46208 area.

-We recently morphed from caterers to community organizers and that was much in part to the Open Bite.
+We recently morphed from caterers to community advocates and that was much in part to Open Bite Night.
 We realized that while we truly do enjoy feeding the masses, our biggest joy is in bringing the masses together, showcasing their value and providing reasons for individuals to value each other.
 We want to empower people and unearth their hidden talents.
 We want to help lift people to achieve personal successes.
 Our motivation is unification, not profit.
 And now that we have officially taken that stance, you can expect to see more Open Bites (and other community-driven events) in the future.

 If you would like to partner with us, please reach out via email to firstname.lastname@example.org.